shifat71/daabi/README.md

 6. **Shorts**:
    - Campus moments as short videos (like reels).
    - Trending/latest feed with video playback.
    - Mobile app handles video compression and playback.

+### 7. Democracy Practice
+- Management of the platform for a campus will be done by **elected bodies**.
+- Platform decisions or changes can also be decided **via voting directly on the platform**.
+- Includes roles, permissions, and voting mechanisms for campus governance.

 ---